Not filing Form 5472 costs $25,000 per year. We file it for $299.

 The disregarded-entity-as-corporation rule has applied since 2017 under T.D.
 9796, which is what forces the pro forma 1120 wrapper around your Form 5472.

-The deadline is the 15th day of the 4th month after the tax year ends — April 15 for a calendar-year LLC, which is how nearly every SaaS LLC is set up.
-The six-month extension via Form 7004 only extends filing; a disregarded entity has no entity-level tax to pay, so there is nothing to remit alongside it.
-Build the date into your annual founder calendar so it never slips.
+The deadline is the 15th day of the 4th month after the tax year ends — April 15 for a calendar-year LLC, which is how nearly every founder LLC is set up.
+Being in a faraway time zone is not an excuse; the IRS uses US dates.
+The six-month extension via Form 7004 only extends filing — a disregarded entity has no entity-level tax to pay, so there is nothing to remit alongside it.
+Plan your year so you are somewhere with a printer and fax around early April.

-What is the penalty if a SaaS founder skips Form 5472?
+What is the penalty for skipping Form 5472?

 The penalty is $25,000 per form, per year, under IRC §6038A(d), with no cap and no statute of limitations (§6501(c)(8)).
 An additional $25,000 accrues every 30 days after a 90-day IRS notice.

-Form 5472 carries one of the harshest information-return penalties in the tax code.
-Because there is no statute of limitations on an unfiled information return, a year a founder missed three years ago can still be assessed today, and the additional $25,000 increments compound the exposure quickly after a notice.
+Form 5472 carries one of the harshest information-return penalties in the tax code, and it does not care that you are a solo operator who owed no tax.
+Because there is no statute of limitations on an unfiled information return, a year you skipped three years ago can still be assessed today.

 We prepare and file the return correctly so it does not happen — we do not offer IRS representation or penalty-abatement work.
 Read the full rule on the Form 5472 penalty page.

-Do SaaS founders also need a FinCEN BOI report?
+Do I also need a FinCEN BOI report?

 Generally no. Under FinCEN’s March 2025 interim final rule, US-formed entities — including foreign-owned US LLCs — are exempt from beneficial ownership reporting.
 Only foreign reporting companies file BOI.
 Form 5472 is separate and still required.

-Many founders conflate BOI and Form 5472 because both touch foreign ownership.
-They are different obligations.
+Many owners conflate BOI and Form 5472 because both touch foreign ownership.
+They are different obligations with different agencies.
 Following the March 2025 interim final rule, domestically formed companies no longer file a beneficial ownership information report; the requirement now reaches only foreign reporting companies registered to do business in a US state.

 That carve-out does not touch Form 5472.
 Your annual federal information return for the foreign-owned LLC continues exactly as before.
-For the cost of getting that return done, compare options on our pricing page.
+Start that filing on the apply page.

 Frequently asked questions

-Do SaaS founders with a US LLC have to file Form 5472?
+Do SaaS founders, freelancers, and nomads with a US LLC have to file Form 5472?

 Almost always yes.
-A non-resident SaaS founder who owns a US single-member LLC has a reportable transaction the moment they fund it, so virtually all must file.
+A non-US person who owns a US single-member LLC has a reportable transaction the moment they fund it — so virtually all must file, whether the LLC runs a SaaS product, freelance clients, or creator payouts.
 The penalty for not filing is $25,000 per form, per year.

 Does a Stripe Atlas LLC need to file Form 5472?